 A better approach is often a slow and steady strategy that is focused on rebuilding trust through multiple channels.

 The digital era has invited in a whole new way of showing companies and brands to the world, but it is one which is rife with complications.
-In many cases, a company's reputation is their most important asset; to that end, it is in its best interests to make it the best it can be.
-For example, Coca Cola's brand reputation contributes in a large part to its more than 100 billion valuation.
+In many cases, a company's reputation is its most important asset; to that end, it is in its best interests to make it the best it can be.
+For example, Coca-Cola's brand reputation contributes in a large part to its more than 100 billion valuation.